SvetlanaGlad/ocp-guestbook/README.md

+The infrastructure components Kubernetes/OpenShift manifests, are located here https://github.com/SvetlanaGlad/ocp-guestbook-infra.

+Current Status: Integration with OpenShift is currently in progress.
+Some deployment features may not function correctly at this stage.
+I am actively working on resolving technical challenges (such as SCC permissions, route configurations, and persistent storage) and aim to have a stable production-ready setup by the end of this week.

 # OpenShift: Distribuerad Gästbok med cache

 I denna labb ska ni bygga och deploya en modern, cloud-native applikation på OpenShift.
 Applikationen är en gästbok som demonstrerar: